arunkumarayinabathina/arunkumarayinabathina/README.md

 - Daily List Tracker

 The Daily List Tracker is a web application designed to help you keep track of your daily tasks and to-dos.
-It allows you to add, edit, and delete tasks, helping you stay organized and manage your time effectively.
+It allows you to add and delete tasks, helping you stay organized and manage your time effectively.

 [Click here to access the Daily List Tracker](https://dailylisttracker.netlify.app/)